School Committee - October 11, 2023

 That's like something we've delegated.

-umbrella would we be having a liaison?
+So, um, under what like umbrella would you, would we be having a liaison?

-I think maybe it would reasonably fall under our budgeting power, but I really am concerned that we're overstepping our bounds.
+Because I don't think we should be necessarily in there recommending, uh, foods or suppliers or anything like that.
+I think, I think maybe it would reasonably fall under our budgeting power, but I, I, I really am concerned that we're overstepping our bounds.

 And then in a future situation, we might also be asked to overstep our bounds and then maybe it would be a time we would be uncomfortable.

 So I was just wondering if you had any thoughts about that.
+Adam?

-Julie, is that your hand back up?
+Yeah, I guess, Julie, was that your hand back up?

-I mean, I guess for me, my answer to that, Julie, I guess would be a liaison relationship doesn't change this board's authority in any way.
+Oh, um, I mean, I guess for me, it, my answer to that, Julie, I guess would be, you know, a liaison relationship doesn't change this board's authority in any way.
+Um, and then we have budget authority as it relates to the school food program.

-I think we serve as liaisons to a lot of things that are not directly in our purview or things that we do delegate.
+Uh, I think we have policy, uh, to Adam's point around the school food.
+I think we serve as liaisons to a lot of things that are not directly, uh, in our purview or things that we do delegate.

-But still, I mean one example I would throw out Julie like not to make this a back and forth with something that does matter to you, but I would say that like calendar for example is something we traditionally allow our administration to work out and then bring to us for a vote.
+Uh, but still, I mean, one example I would throw out, Julie, like not to make this a back and forth with something that does matter to you, but I would say that like calendar, for example, is something we traditionally allow our, uh, administration to work out and then bring to us for a vote.
+And I think as a committee, we've decided that creating a committee for that has, could serve a benefit for our community, uh, and sort of open a new angle looking at that.
+So again, I want to be clear, like just like other liaison relationships that we have from this board.

-So again, I want to be clear, just like other liaison relationships that we have from this board, it would be clear there's no authority being granted to Wynn and I in this example, merely a formalizing of a relationship.
+Uh, I, I don't, it would be clear there's no authority being granted to when and I, in this example, um, merely a formalizing of a relationship.

-I mean, you know, in our wellness program and our policies, we do actually explicitly say the school district will have a wellness committee, which consists of blah, blah, blah, parent, student, nurse, school, food service representative, school committee members, school administrator, member of the public.
+Go ahead, when.
+Um, I mean, you know, in our, on our wellness program, in our policies, we do actually explicitly say the school district will have a wellness committee, which consists of blah, blah, blah, parents, student, nurse, school, food service, representative school committee members, school administrator, member of the profile, member of the public.
+So, you know, we do, I mean, I don't know if the wellness committee is, uh, currently on hiatus or if there is one, um, but certainly there is a spot for a school committee member.

 Was it a subcommittee?